mattermost/docs/source/onboard/cloud-groups.rst

 Additionally, LDAP users who are not accessible to Mattermost based on filters will be removed from the groups and from group synced teams and channels.
 If they were removed from teams and channels then they will not be re-added to those teams and channels upon becoming subsequently reaccessible to Mattermost.

-Why aren’t Public channels supported with AD/LDAP Synchronized Groups?
+Why aren’t public channels supported with AD/LDAP synchronized groups?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Public channels are available to all members to discover and join.
-Managing membership with synchronized groups removes the ability for Public channels to be accessible to users on the team.
-Private channels typically require a more controlled membership management, which is why this feature applies to Private channels.
+Managing membership with synchronized groups removes the ability for public channels to be accessible to users on the team.
+Private channels typically require a more controlled membership management, which is why this feature applies to private channels.
 Groups can be assigned to public teams and Public channels as described in `this documentation <https://docs.mattermost.com/onboard/ad-ldap-groups-synchronization.html#adding-default-teams-or-channels-for-the-group>`__.

-Does a team with its membership managed by groups have any effect on Public channel access?
+Does a team with its membership managed by groups have any effect on public channel access?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Only users that are members of groups synchronized to a team are able to discover and join Public channels.
+Only users that are members of groups synchronized to a team are able to discover and join public channels.
 Private channels can also be managed by synchronized groups when a team is managed by synchronized groups.

 Why aren't users readded to teams or channels after being removed from, then later re-added to, the LDAP group?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^